 Step 4: Set Posts In Concrete

 Concrete hammer set fasteners are simple to install and extremely robust.
 It is critical to ensure that the poured concrete has enough mass to support these fasteners.
-With that in place, anchoring is as simple as hammer drilling the holes for the bolts, hammering the fasteners into position, and bolting down the post mounting brackets for the pergola.
+That said, if you are doing this by yourself, make sure to avoid any direct skin contact with construction materials like wet concrete.
+Wash off any concrete that comes in contact with your skin immediately.
+It is essential as concrete can harm your skin tissue if exposed for a longer period.
+This might be the reason why it is always recommended to use safety gloves like the ones available at Unigloves when attempting a construction project.
+With that in place, anchoring the post is as simple as hammer drilling the holes for the bolts, hammering the fasteners into position, and bolting down the post mounting brackets for the pergola.

 Step 5: Don’t Attach To Paving Stone